 - Bring and wear a mask during the entirety of their time at the test center or your exam will be terminated.
-Both medical masks or cloth face coverings are acceptable.
+A mask is not mandatory if you are testing at a state university site where an executive order prohibits the mandating of face coverings or restricting activities.
+Both medical masks or cloth face coverings are acceptable, in accordance with the specifications established by the CDC.
 Masks with exhale/one-way valves are prohibited to use at the testing center, due to the lack of viral particle filtration provided by these masks.
-Any test taker that comes to the test center without a mask will not be allowed to test, marked as a “no show,” and will not be eligible for a free reschedule.
+Masks with wearable technology are also prohibited.
+Any test taker that comes to the test center without an acceptable mask will not be allowed to test, marked as a “no show,” and will not be eligible for a free reschedule.

 - Comply with any other local or federal mandates and guidelines.